dehora/outland/README.md

 The `Flag` is the simplest kind of feature and probably the one you're most familiar with.
 When a flag is on it evaluates to true and you're good to go.

-An `Option` has two stages.
+An `Option` is more involved and has two stages.
 First, the `on` or `off` state is checked, and if the state is `off` it's skipped just like a Flag.
 Second, if the state `on`, the feature's available options are evaluated and one of them is selected.
 Each option has a _weight_ and the probability of an option being selected is a function of its weight.

-A Flag can be considered a degenerate form of Option, where the weight of a Flag is wholly allocated to its state.
-But flags are such a common case we just work with them using their state directly and reserve the option form for more advanced scenarios.

 Let's take a boolean feature option as an example.
 A boolean feature will have two options, "true" and "false".
-Now suppose  "false" had a weight of 90%, and "true" option had a weight of 10%.
+Now suppose "false" had a weight of 90%, and "true" had a weight of 10%.
-Then the option is processed roughly like this:
+Then the feature is processed roughly like this:

-- If the state is `off`, it's skipped.
+- If the state is `off`, the feature is skipped.
 - If the state is `on`, the "true" and "false" options are evaluated.
 - 9 times out of 10 the evaluation will return "false".
 - 1 time out of 10 the evaluation will return "true".

 This makes the boolean option ideal for scenarios like canary rollouts where a controlled percentage of traffic is sent to the new code.
-As we see things going well we can increase the weight of the "true" option allowing more requests to hit it.
+As we see things going well, we can increase the weight of the "true" option allowing more requests to hit it.
 If it's not working out we can increase the "false" weight, biasing traffic away from the new feature.
-Worst case if it's a bust we can back out by setting the feature's state to `off` and disabling it altogether.
+Worst case if it's a bust we can back out by setting the feature's state to `off` and disabling the feature altogether.

+A Flag can be considered a degenerate form of Option, where the weight of a Flag is wholly allocated to its state.
+But Flags are such a common case we work with them using their state directly and use the Option form for more advanced scenarios.

 A boolean feature can only have true and false options, and this is the only option type available right now, but options are planned to have types other than boolean.
 For example a "String" feature could have 3 options, "red", "green" and "blue", each with a weight, 10%, 20%, and 70%  which